dmaydan/EloquentJS-E/README.md

 # EloquentJS Exercises
 This repository contains my solutions to the exercises in the EloquentJS textbook.
-Here's a listing of the topics covered in the textbook.
+The textbook is available for free at https://eloquentjavascript.net.
 ## Interesting Exercises
 Some of the more interesting exercises are: